Mukantwarivirginie/TRIANGLE-PROJECT/README.md

 ### Author information
 Virginie mukantwari
 ### Setup instructions
-how used visual studio code also styling
+how  to used visual studio code also styling
 ### BDD

 ### Technologies useds